ICT4H/formidable-server/README.md

 * vagrant reload
 * ./createdb

-Reload is needed because of [a bug in restarting couchdb](https://bugs.launchpad.net/ubuntu/+source/couchdb/+bug/448682) when it's first installed.
+Optionally:

+* ./seeddb

 This will install a headless 12.04 Ubuntu VM and start CouchDB, [port mapped to the local machine](http://localhost:5984/_utils/).

+(The reload is needed because of [a bug in restarting couchdb](https://bugs.launchpad.net/ubuntu/+source/couchdb/+bug/448682) when it's first installed.)

 API
 ---